axieum/minecord/README.md

     command
   * A player had died
   * A named animal/monster (with name tag) had died
-  * A player unlocked an advancement
+  * A player unlocked an advancement task
+  * A player reached an advancement goal
+  * A player completed an advancement challenge
   * A player teleported to another dimension
   * A player joined the game
   * A player left the game